Samuel Stokely: Early life

 He was admitted to the bar and commenced practice in Steubenville, Ohio, in 1817.

+Political career

 He was United States land receiver 1821–1833.
 He served as a member of the State senate in 1837 and 1838.

+Congress

 Stokely was elected as a Whig to the Twenty-seventh Congress (March 4, 1841 – March 3, 1843).

+Later career and death

 He resumed the practice of law in Steubenville, where he died May 23, 1861.

 He was interred in Union Cemetery.

 In April 1830, he married Rachel Mason.
 He purchased the Bezaleel Wells homestead, The Grove, at a sheriff's sale, and he and his descendants lived there for sixty years.
-He was a general in the militia, and also married and was survived Mrs. Lowther and Mrs. Burton.
+He was a general in the militia, and also married and was survived by Mrs. Lowther and Mrs. Burton.
 He had four children.